Table of Contents

 5-Star rated painters, premium paints and services at the BEST PRICES!

-Also known as tempered glass, toughened glass is heat-treated to make it stronger and more resistant to impact.
+Also known as tempered glass, toughened glass is heat-treated to increase its strength and resistance to impact.
 This type of glass is often used in shower doors, table tops, and glass railings.

 Laminated glass consists of two or more layers of glass with a plastic interlayer sandwiched between them.
 This design makes the glass more secure and shatter-resistant.
 It's commonly used in car windscreens, as well as safety windows and skylights in homes.